Metascience: Evaluation and incentives

 Metascience seeks to create a scientific foundation for peer review.
 Meta-research evaluates peer review systems including pre-publication peer review, post-publication peer review, and open peer review.
 It also seeks to develop better research funding criteria.

 Metascience seeks to promote better research through better incentive systems.
 This includes studying the accuracy, effectiveness, costs, and benefits of different approaches to ranking and evaluating research and those who perform it.
 Critics argue that perverse incentives have created a publish-or-perish environment in academia which promotes the production of junk science, low quality research, and false positives.
 According to Brian Nosek, "The problem that we face is that the incentive system is focused almost entirely on getting research published, rather than on getting research right."
 Proponents of reform seek to structure the incentive system to favor higher-quality results.
 For example, by quality being judged on the basis of narrative expert evaluations ("rather than [only or mainly] indices"), institutional evaluation criteria, guaranteeing of transparency, and professional standards.

 Contributorship

-Studies proposed machine-readable standards and (a taxonomy of) badges for science publication management systems that hones in on contributorship – who has contributed what and how much of the research labor – rather that using traditional concept of plain authorship – who was involved in any way creation of a publication.
+Studies proposed machine-readable standards and (a taxonomy of) badges for science publication management systems that hones in on contributorship – who has contributed what and how much of the research labor – rather than using the traditional concept of plain authorship – who was involved in any way in the creation of a publication.
 A study pointed out one of the problems associated with the ongoing neglect of contribution nuanciation – it found that "the number of publications has ceased to be a good metric as a result of longer author lists, shorter papers, and surging publication numbers".